jerishey/Python/README.md

 4. Large standard library and vast collection of third-party modules

 5. Platform-independent, works on Windows, Linux, and macOS

+6. Dynamic typing - no need to declare variable types

+7. Automatic memory management with garbage collection
 ```

 # Python Interpreter: